When adding a new user to Pendo, you’ll be prompted to define their permissions. Each permission level is outlined below.

 Take a look at the matrix view for a high-level overview.

-In addition to what Users can do, an Admin can add and remove other users to the Pendo account, modify Blacklist and Staging settings, modify Data Mappings, set up Integrations, change account Timezone, and additional account level settings.
+In addition to what Users can do, an Admin can add and remove other users from the Pendo account, modify Exclude List and Staging settings, modify Data Mappings, set up Integrations, change account Timezone, and adjust account level settings.
 They can publish and un-publish guides and edit guides while published.

 Users are able to tag pages and features and have full access to all analytics.
 When it comes to guides, permission levels can be set on a per-user basis with the options below.